akshayrahul/akshayrahul/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on System Design
-- 🌱 I’m currently learning nothing
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
-- 💬 Ask me about nothing
+- 💬 Ask me about Anything
 - 📫 How to reach me: akshayrahul97@gmail.com
 - 😄 Pronouns: He/Him